-Shortly I published my “Best budget drones under $200 (2019)” article, I received a comment which suggest to include the JJRC X9 in the list.
-In addition to the full HD video recording, the Heron’s camera features 2-axis mechanical stabilization and 5G WiFi real time image transmission.
+Shortly after I published my “Best budget drones under $200 (2019)” article, I received a comment which suggests to include the JJRC X9 in the list.
+In addition to the full HD video recording, the Heron’s camera features 2-axis mechanical stabilization and 5G WiFi real-time image transmission.

 It is available in two colors (black or white) and multiple package versions.
-Basic RTF box is advertised for $199.99 and includes the following: X9 drone, remote controller, flight battery, charger and spare propellers.
-There is also fly-more combo package with 3 batteries and storage box.
+Basic RTF box is advertised for $199.99 and includes the following: X9 drone, remote controller, flight battery, charger, and spare propellers.
+There is also a fly-more combo package with 3 batteries and a storage box.